 The single most effective defense against invoice fraud is a strict segregation of duties and dual control for all financial transactions.

-- Mandate Dual Authorization: All wire transfers, ACH payments, or changes to vendor/employee banking information over a set threshold must require approval from at least two different employees.
+- Mandate Dual Authorization: All wire transfers, ACH payments, or changes to vendor or employee banking information over a set threshold must require approval from at least two different employees.
+It is also crucial that one of those employees isn’t the requester of the change.

 - Implement “Out-of-Band” Verification: Before any payment is made to a new bank account or a change is processed, the AP team must verify the request using a method other than replying to the email.
-This means calling the known, verified phone number of the executive or vendor.
+This means calling or otherwise contacting the known, verified phone number of the executive or vendor.

 - Freeze Bank Detail Changes: For the holiday period (e.g., December 15th – January 5th), consider imposing a moratorium on changes to employee and existing vendor bank details unless verified in person or via a recorded video call.

 Your employees are your first and strongest firewall.
-Ensure they recognize the red flags of urgency and deception.
+Ensure they recognize the red flags of urgency and deception through additional training.

 - Conduct Phishing Drills: Run a targeted phishing simulation just before the holiday period, using common holiday lures.
 Use the results for immediate, focused training.